 CorelDraw is a popular vector drawing software, but it can be expensive for small businesses and individuals.
+Especially if you moved to CorelDraw from Gravit Designer.
 If you are looking for an alternative to CorelDraw, there are several free options available that can do everything that CorelDraw does.
 In this blog post, we will discuss five of the best vector drawing software programs on the market today!

 Vector graphics art is scalable to just about any size: really really big, or really really small.
 With vector art, you avoid the pixelation problem that you see so often on images.
 But vector art can sometimes be more challenging to draw.
 These vector graphics editor alternatives will help you get the job done without relying on expensive software.